emma-farina/emma-farina.github.io/data_story.md

 	<iframe src="./plots/Ratio&Mobility.html" height=550 width=1200></iframe>

-	<p><br>Since people's interest shift towards other cultures might respond to the mobility restrictions with a delay, we want to know what time lag yields the highest correlation between our ratio and the mobility data.
+	<p align="justify">Since people's interest shift towards other cultures might respond to the mobility restrictions with a delay, we want to know what time lag yields the highest correlation between our ratio and the mobility data.
 We use a Granger causality test to determine whether the mobility time series precedes the pageviews variations with a time lag of a certain amount of weeks.
 We therefore assume that there are no latent confounding effects and look for a linear causal relationship between the two time series.
 The results are presented in the table below.</p>

 	<table class="alt" style="width: 50%; margin: 0 auto; text-align:center">
 		<thead>